VIL

 • a collection point

-• Tests in the city centre of Antwerp:
+• Tests in the city center of Antwerp:

-• a micro warehouse with a loading and unloading zone met parking sensors
+• a micro warehouse with a loading and unloading zone including parking sensors

-• use of an app to lock and unlock the parking zone and the warehouse
+• Use an app to lock and unlock the parking zone and the warehouse

-• The use of an extra warehouse means an increase in costs in comparison to the way deliveries are made today.
+• The use of an extra warehouse means increased costs in comparison to the today’s deliveries.
 The warehouse should work as autonomously as possible using IoT.

-• Harmonisation, open systems and the use of uniform standards are necessary to integrate different smart city solutions in one platform.
+• Harmonisation, open systems and the use of uniform standards are necessary to integrate different smart city solutions into one platform.

 Partner

-The project will be carried out in partnership with imec, which has already acquired experience with ‘City of Things’.
-The IoT infrastructure of the City of Antwerp will be used in the project.
+The project will be executed in partnership with imec, which has already acquired experience with ‘City of Things’.
+The IoT infrastructure of the City of Antwerp will be used during the project.

 imec-logo